Skip to main content

 • The website does not clearly end in .gov.uk.

-• You were told to log in through WhatsApp, SMS or another copied message link.
+• You were told to log in through WhatsApp, SMS or another copied link.

 • The page asks for passwords, banking details or unusual security information too early.